Rules For the 2025 Players Challenge Cup

 Tournament Club Pass Rule

-Goalkeepers are allowed to participate in more than one team within their own age group.
-Goalkeepers are also permitted to club pass "up" between teams outside of their age group and "down" if age appropriate.
-To do so, a goalkeeper must be included on the official team roster prior to their respective team's first game.
+Goalkeepers are allowed to participate in more than one team within all age groups, provided that it is age appropriate and strictly in the capacity of a Goalkeeper; they are not eligible to participate as a field player.
+To do so, a Goalkeeper must be included on the official team roster and listed as "GK" prior to their respective team's first game.
 It's important to note that no Goalkeeper can be added to the roster after the Roster Freeze deadline.
-Goalkeepers who player pass must play in the goal (not on the field).

 Substitution